GaetanKlopocki/French_LLM_decoder/README.md

 **The model's lightweight architecture allows it to be trained on a single Colab GPU** (free-tier T4, ~16 GB VRAM).
 After around 40,000 epochs, it is already able to produce sentences with readable syntax and vocabulary relevant to the prompt's context.

 **A pre-trained model is available for inference testing.** It was trained for 60,000 epochs (~15 hours on a T4 Colab GPU).
+The model is accessible on Hugging Face: [GaetanKlopocki/French_LLM_decoder on Hugging Face](https://huggingface.co/GaetanKlopocki/French_LLM_decoder).

 **You can also train the model yourself.** When training on Google Colab, progress can be saved to Google Drive so you can pause and resume training later.